MY LEAST FAVORITE BRAHMS SYMPHONY – AT LEAST UNTIL TONIGHT

 So although my order of preference among the Brahms symphonies remains the same (1, 4, 3, 2), the Second Symphony is now not far and away the last and least, but has drawn closer to the others.

 One caveat to myself.
-I’ve heard other performances conducted by Martin Alsop that have engaged me the first time I heard but whose appeal fell off with subsequent hearings.
+I’ve heard other performances conducted by Marin Alsop that have engaged me the first time I heard but whose appeal fell off with subsequent hearings.
 Maybe this time it will be different.

 🙂 responses welcome. how do you feel?